canyongbs/advisingapp/docs/roles-and-permissions.md

 Permission Migrations operate much the same as regular Data Migrations but adhere to a few slightly different or additional rules:

 1. Prepend the name of the migration with `seed_permissions_` to differentiate it from schema migrations and Data Migrations.
-2. The `Database\Migrations\Concerns\CanModifyPermissions` Trait and it's available helpers should be used.
+2. Use the helpers in the `Database\Migrations\Concerns\CanModifyPermissions` trait.
 3. Any queries should be surrounded by both a database transaction and a `try/catch` block to catch any SQL errors such as a `UniqueConstraintViolation`.
 This is to prevent issues with permission duplication and the corruption of the current connection if such an error is triggered.

 ### What permissions to create